Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 The way back was far more chaotic than the ride there!

-I had placed my backpack on top of a ledge and it fell during the trip and I later found my camera’s zoom lens to be broken, so I learned a harsh lesson that way while the rest of the tourists learned their lesson about not taking Dramamine before the trip.
+I had placed my backpack on top of a ledge and it fell during the trip.
+I later found my camera’s zoom lens to be broken, so I learned a harsh lesson that way while the rest of the tourists learned their lesson about not taking Dramamine before the trip.

 My poor zoom lens after the tour